-Here are some things that are happening right now in interior renovations and new house plans for home builders.
+Here are some things happening right now in interior renovations and new house plans for home builders.
 This year word has it that designs will have cleaner lines and more open spaces.

-Overall, trends are indicating that new construction is more contemporary with much cleaner lines and more glass and metal.
+Overall, trends indicate that new construction is more contemporary with much cleaner lines and more glass and metal.
 Home exteriors and interiors now have cleaner lines with more glass and stone.
-And while some house plans for home builders feature more traditional exteriors, people are choosing modern, open concepts on the inside of the home – fewer hallways and no more small, wasted rooms.
-An open floor plan (Left: The Plan Collection's House Plan #161-1022) means more useable space — for instance, the kitchen that opens to the dining area, den or family room.
+And while some house plans for home builders feature more traditional exteriors, people choose modern, open concepts on the inside of the home – fewer hallways and no more small, wasted rooms.
+An open floor plan (Left: The Plan Collection's House Plan #161-1022 means more useable space — for instance, the kitchen that opens to the dining area, den, or family room.
 Homebuilders today are looking for their spaces to be completely usable.

-There is no longer an abundance of specialty rooms like libraries, or music rooms, and living and dining rooms in today’s homes simply function differently and are now multi-functional.
+There is no longer an abundance of specialty rooms like libraries or music rooms, and living and dining rooms in today’s homes function differently and are now multi-functional.

 Kitchens and baths help sell homes, and while the kitchen is the heart of the home, it’s a fact that an upgrade or remodel can be quite expensive.
 Cabinets are made from lighter, more natural woods or bold matte lacquers.
 White kitchens are in again too!

-On the interior design front we are seeing colors gravitate to lighter gray, and white-washed wood floor finishes, which are popular now.
+On the interior design front, we see colors gravitate to lighter gray and white-washed wood floor finishes, which are popular now.
 Here are just a few of the highlights for new looks: